 The benefits of using binchotan for grilling go beyond the obvious.
 Binchotan burns cleanly with a high steady heat and the alkalised ashes are said to neutralise protein acids and other undesirable acidic products during cooking.
 Due to far-infrared radiation produced by the charcoal, foods are quickly sealed enhancing the natural flavours of the food.
 Binchotan is a highly dense charcoal and burns for a very long time, with each piece being able to burn for 3 – 5 hours depending on the thickness.
 Binchotan can be more difficult to ignite than lump charcoal and briquettes but this is a minor inconvenience compared to the flavour it imparts.

-- Place binchotan in a charcoal chimney starter and place over a gas flame for about 20-25 minutes or until glowing hot.
+- Place binchotan in a charcoal chimney starter or directly on a portable gas burner and place directly over a gas flame for about 20-25 minutes or until glowing hot.
 Never use synthetic fire starters which completely defeats the purpose of using binchotan.

 - When you put the binchotan in your hibachi / konro, leave it to burn for about 10 minutes and then reshuffle the logs to get a more even heat

 - When you finish cooking, dunk the charcoal in water with some solid tongs and then place on a tray to dry, or smother in an old pot with the lid on so you can use the charcoal again (and again)

 - Remember the binchotan is far hotter than ordinary charcoal so be very careful.